Henry Sidgwick: Parapsychology

 Sidgwick had a lifelong interest in the paranormal.
 This interest, combined with his personal struggles with religious belief, motivated his gathering of young colleagues interested in assessing the empirical evidence for paranormal or miraculous phenomena.
 This gathering would be known as the "Sidgwick Group", and would be a predecessor of the Society for Psychical Research, which would count Sidgwick as founder and first president.

 Sidgwick would connect his concerns with parapsychology to his research in ethics.
 He believed the dualism of practical reason might be solved outside of philosophical ethics if it were shown, empirically, that the recommendations of rational egoism and utilitarianism coincided due to the reward of moral behaviour after death.

 According to Bart Schultz, despite Sidgwick's prominent role in institutionalizing parapsychology as a discipline, he had upon it an "overwhelmingly negative, destructive effect, akin to that of recent debunkers of parapsychology"; he and his Sidgwick Group associates became notable for exposing fraud mediums.
 One such incident was the exposure of the fraud of Eusapia Palladino.

 Religion

-Brought up in the Church of England, Sidgwick drifted away from orthodox Christianity, and as early as 1862 he described himself as a theist, independent from established religion.
-For the rest of his life, although he regarded Christianity as "indispensable and irreplaceable – looking at it from a sociological point of view," he found himself unable to return to it as a religion.
+Brought up in the Church of England, Sidgwick drifted away from orthodox Christianity, and as early as 1862, he described himself as a theist, independent from established religion.
+By 1888, he had rejected theism as a belief, when he co-founded the Cambridge Ethical Society (an early humanist organisation and part of the Union of Ethical Societies), for whom he served as President until 1896.
+The group's motto was ‘Gedenke zu leben’: remember to live.
+For the rest of his life, although he regarded Christianity as "indispensable and irreplaceable... from a sociological point of view", he found himself unable to return to it as a religion.